I General Information

-1. The Institute was founded on December 31, 1968 by persons working in the construction world: contractors and civil servants working with contracting agencies.
+The Dutch Institute of Construction Law was founded on December 31st, 1968 by a number of persons and organisations working in the construction industry.

-2. The Statutes of the Institute describe the goal of the Institute as follows: to promote independently the scientific and practical pursuit of construction law, as well as the legal study of societal questions and phenomena which are or can be relevant for the knowledge of construction law.
-The Institute does so in an position of independence.
-Members of the Board of Directors appointed a titre personnel.
+The primary aim of the Institute is, according to its statutes, to improve and promote the academic and practical practice of construction law, as well as the legal study of the societal questions and phenomena which are or can be relevant for the knowledge of construction law.

-3. The core business of the Institute is research.
-Research is done in all fields mentioned.
-The level of the research varies from simple publications to PhD research and everything in between.
-Part of the research is funded externally and part of it is paid for by the Institute.
+The core business of the Institute is research in the broad field of construction law.
+The level of the research varies from very practical publications to extensive PhD research and everything in between.

-5. The Institute has connections with a lot of organisations and businesses in the construction field as well as universities and international organisations.
-The Institute was one of the founders of the European Society of Construction Law.
-The general secretariat of that Society is taken care by the Institute.
+The Institute has connections with all major organisations and businesses in the construction field, as well as universities and international organisations and societies.
+The Institute was one of the founders of the European Society of Construction Law and takes care of the general administrative office of the ESCL.

 Chairman